 The main focus is for students to develop their writing and story-narrating ability.
 Narrating a story well, as in consistently using the first person and past tense (though not always identified in those terms) consistently is a skill.
 Children can easily write something like “the waiter gived my teacher her plate” instead of gave, for example.
 In a foreign tongue or for someone with lower literacy in their first tongue, any wording situation can be a challenge.
 Simply recalling all of the necessary words can be a feat.
 With the guidance and the correct modeling the instructor provides, students can keep digesting their input and the written text to learn more.

 Other examples of the Language Experience Approach that could take place inside the classroom show the diversity of experiences that develop reading-writing skills.
 Young students have Russian stacking dolls presented to them for the first time.
 Then they would get a turn to play with them.
 In this case, LEA could be used to talk about containers or relative sizes.
 If they were learning Russian, this might target prepositions of location, like “outside of” and “inside of.”

 For a science version, a teacher may have students use a microscope to see the tiny organisms that live all around us, amoebas and parameciums.
 This would be a science experiment for older children.
-They could work on correctly using all of the related science and microscope vocabularies.
+They could work on correctly using all of the related science and microscope vocabulary.